release-argus/Website/content/en/docs/Legal/privacy-policy.md

 certain rights regarding your personal information.
 Click [here](#8-what-are-your-privacy-rights) to learn more.

 How do I exercise my rights?
-The easiest way to exercise your rights is by filling out our data subject request form available here: https://hymenaios.io/docs/legal/privacy-policy, or by contacting us.
+The easiest way to exercise your rights is by filling out our data subject request form available here: https://release-argus.io/docs/legal/privacy-policy, or by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.

-Want to learn more about what Hymenaios does with any information we collect?
+Want to learn more about what Argus does with any information we collect?
 Click [here](#1-what-information-do-we-collect) to review the notice in full.

 ### TABLE OF CONTENTS
 - [1.
 WHAT INFORMATION DO WE COLLECT?](#1-what-information-do-we-collect)